jbautista1218/Cyclistic-Case-Study/README.md

-# Google Professional Data Analytics Capstone Project By Justin Bautista
+# Google Professional Data Analytics Capstone Project
 ## I.	Introduction

 In this case study, I am taking the role of a data analyst for Cyclistic, a fictional bike-share company based in Chicago.